fmidev/firedanger-smartmet/README.md

 SmartMet Server is a data and product server which provides acces to both observation and forecast data.
 It is used for data services and product generation.
 Smartmet Server can read input from various sources and it provides several ouput interfaces and formats.
 For more detailed description, see the [SmartMet Server wiki pages](https://github.com/fmidev/smartmet-server/wiki).

 SmartMet Server is used for the https://smart.nsdc.fmi.fi/grid-gui service, for Hackathon in Chile.
 This service is mainly for showing datasets from several producers (currently working: CAMS, ECB2SF, ECBSF, ECSF, ERA5).
-To download datasets shown on this service, the SmartMet Server TimeSeries plugin can be used.
+CAMS atmospheric composition model output is available every day for 5 day forcasts with hourly data.
+ECSF, ECB2SF and ECBSF seasonal forecasts are available once per month for 215 daily forecasts 7 months ahead.
+ERA5 is every day the reanalysis from 5 days ago.
+To utilize datasets shown on this service, the SmartMet Server TimeSeries plugin can be used.
+In conclusion the purpose of this service is to make data available directly to web apps without needing any data downloading and processing steps on a server.
+You can directly write javascript web apps to use Copernicus data for the Chile Hackathon.

+For example web app code using a smartmet-server check out the https://github.com/fmidev/harvesterseasons-site repository.

-# Using the Timeseries API
+# Using the Timeseries API for data in table format

 The TimeSeries plugin can be used to fetch time series information for observation and forecast data, with specific time or time interval chosen by the user.
 The datasets can be downloaded with a HTTP request which contains the parameters needed to obtain the information, processing the results and formatting the output.
 For example, the following request fetches the 'particulate matter d<2.5 um' for the city of Santiago: